Meeting Time: March 15, 2022 at 5:15pm MDT

 • Default_avatar

-Sandra Haak over 2 years ago
+Sandra Haak almost 3 years ago

 I would like to know what the impact of annexation on population will be over the next 10 years.
 In other words, how much will the population in each district change if all the unincorporated county islands within it are annexed between now and the next national census.
 Also, which parameters are used to estimate the population each year?